elastic/crawler/README.md

 ### Quickstart

+The docker image can be found at https://www.docker.elastic.co/r/integrations/crawler.

-The following will clone the Crawler repo, run the latest Crawler in a Docker container, and prepare a simple configuration file to use.
+The following will run the latest Crawler in a Docker container using a docker-compose file.
 It mounts the `config` directory as a shared volume, so any changes made to files there are automatically accessible to Crawler.

 1. Run the init script, which will output the current Crawler version when complete:
-    ```
+    ```bash
     git clone git@github.com:elastic/crawler.git && \
     cd crawler && \
     docker-compose up -d && \